isubasinghe/sraft-rs/README.md

 ### TODO
 * PreVote and CheckQuorum is needed badly to ensure liveness in the prescence of network faults.
 * Fix loss of messages when no leader is elected
+* Critical bug breaks linearizability (the entire protocol pretty much, need to fix this)